UweGerdes/docker-data/README.md

 At the moment this data container shares the directory `/var/www/htdocs`.

-This directory is used by my docker images `uwegerdes/php-fpm` and `uwegerdes/nginx`.
+This directory is used by my docker images `uwegerdes/php-fpm` and `uwegerdes/nginx` in my [`frontend-development`](https://github.com/UweGerdes/frontend-development) project.

 ## Build